OCA/ansible-odoo/README_FOR_SUNFLOWER_TEAM.md

 ## Example (Playbook)

-to use this ansible roles we must copy /etc/ansible folder to home directory then edit ansible.cfg file clear all lins in it and put this line:
+to use this ansible roles we must copy /etc/ansible folder to home directory then edit ansible.cfg file clear all lines in it and put this line:
 [defaults]
 inventory = hosts
 enable_task_debugger = True
-then edit hosts file clear all lins in it and put this line: localhost
+then edit hosts file, clear all lines and put this line: localhost

 then git clone our repository in roles folder: